kaleidawave/kaleidawave.github.io/src/posts/web-terminology.md

 ### Re-render

-For VDOM or systems that need to recalculate trees after the result of a action.
+For VDOM or systems that need to recalculate trees after the result of an action.
 This term is given to the calculations for recomputing UI.
 Later the result of the re-render requires diffing to efficiently update the new UI.

-### Fine grained reactivity
+### Fine-grained reactivity

 Reactivity in which knows about parts of the states and only does work in those areas.